yugabyte/bank-of-anthos/DEMO.md

     ```

 1. Create two YugabyteDB clusters in different namespaces.
+Give them a minute or two to start up.

     ```
     for namespace in yb-east yb-west